spikenail/spikenail/README.md

 }]
 ```

-Then we can define role `member` in the model schema:
+Then we can define a role `member` in the model schema:

 ```js
 roles: {